 An easier thing you can do is to sand down the crankcase’s intake duct within your X30, as this will get rid of CNC imperfections from manufacture to allow for better engine airflow and therefore better combustion.

 Beyond that, you’ll definitely want to take your engine to a tuning specialist.
-They can draw out the extra displacement that is somewhat missing, further improve your crankcase and much more besides to truly take your engine at the cutting edge of performance.
+They can draw out the extra displacement that is somewhat missing, further improve your crankcase, and much more besides to truly take your engine to the performance limit.

-Looking at the X30 as an inexperienced mechanic might be a bit daunting, but for anybody with even a basic idea about how engines work, it’s simply a dream come true.
+Looking at the X30 as an inexperienced mechanic might be a bit daunting, but for anybody with even a basic idea about how engines work, it’s simply a dream to work with.
 You don’t need to be an expert to fix an X30, and because of that, kart racers have been saving a lot of money on mechanic fees when things go wrong.

-The X30, while not topping out horsepower or RPM charts, is a constant and highly satisfying engine to drive.
-It combines simplicity with raw performance, ease of maintenance with exciting modification potential… simply put, it’s a pretty amazing package.
+The X30, while not topping out horsepower or RPM charts, is a consistent and highly satisfying engine to drive.
+It combines simplicity with raw performance, ease of maintenance, and exciting modification potential.

 The IAME X30 kart engine will reach a top speed of about 60-95 mph (97-153 kph) depending on the displacement.
 There are 60cc, 125cc and 175cc variants available, and while it’s not the most powerful karting engine on the market, it is a very reliable one.